 - The Dark Hedges, located near Ballymoney, are among the Northern Ireland highlights, thanks to their appearance as the Kingsroad on Game of Thrones.
 Have your camera ready and get there early.

-- Carrick-a-Rede Rope Bridge is a must-visit in Northern Ireland.
+- Carrick-a-Rede Rope Bridge is a must-visit in Northern Ireland and one of the best places to visit in Ireland.
 Swaying 30 metres above the waves and rocks, are you brave enough to cross it?

 - Dunluce Castle is located just 8km from the Giant’s Causeway and is a ruined castle located atop a dramatic sea cliff.